 ANYONE can put information on the Internet.
-As a health care consumer, health care student, or practicing health care professional, you must carefully select and evaluate health information before using it to treat yourself, your patients or letting it influence how you live your life or perform your professional duties.
-Use your critical thinking skills and the evaluating sources section of this resource guide to help you determine the credibility of Web sites.
+As a health care provider, you must carefully select and evaluate health information before using it to treat patients or letting it influence how you perform your duties.
+Use the evaluating sources section to help you determine the credibility of Web sites.
 A great test is to ask yourself, "Would I want myself or someone that I care deeply about to be treated based on this information?"
-If the answer is "no," don't change your lifestyle or recommend that anyone else does either until a health care professional has been consulted and the information has been applied to a person's specific medical case.
-Also, don't include non-credible information in health-care related academic projects either!
+If the answer is "no," don't include the information in your academic projects either!

 DuPage County Health Department